laminas/laminas-json/doc/book/zend.json.server.md

 map is a list of available methods, which each method documenting the available parameters and their types, as well as the expected return value type.

-`Zend\Json\Server\Smd` provides an object-oriented way to build service maps.
+`Laminas\Json\Server\Smd` provides an object-oriented way to build service maps.
 At its most basic, you pass it metadata describing the service using mutators, and specify services (methods and functions).

-The service descriptions themselves are typically instances of `Zend\Json\Server\Smd\Service`; you can also pass all information as an array to the various service mutators in `Zend\Json\Server\Smd`, and it will instantiate a service for you.
+The service descriptions themselves are typically instances of `Laminas\Json\Server\Smd\Service`; you can also pass all information as an array to the various service mutators in `Laminas\Json\Server\Smd`, and it will instantiate a service for you.
 The service objects contain information such as the name of the service (typically the function or method name), the parameters (names, types, and position), and the return value type.
 Optionally, each service can have its own target and envelope, though this functionality is rarely used.

-`Zend\Json\Server\Server` actually does all of this behind the scenes for you, by using reflection on the attached classes and functions; you should create your own service maps only if you need to provide custom functionality that class and function introspection cannot offer.
+`Laminas\Json\Server\Server` actually does all of this behind the scenes for you, by using reflection on the attached classes and functions; you should create your own service maps only if you need to provide custom functionality that class and function introspection cannot offer.

-Methods available in `Zend\Json\Server\Smd` include:
+Methods available in `Laminas\Json\Server\Smd` include:

 - `setOptions(array $options)`: Setup an SMD object from an array of options.
 All mutators (methods beginning with 'set') can be used as keys.